China data highlights weak economy, remedies in focus

 The weak data will enable China to keep an easy monetary stance and some see the possibility that the People's Bank of China could cut rates later this year to reduce financing costs for struggling Chinese firms, provided that housing inflation does not flare up.

-"We had expected an L-shaped economic recovery in China and that the growth would stabilise at around 7.9 percent," said Jian Chang, China economist for Barclays in Hong Kong.
+"We had expected an L-shaped economic recovery in China and that the growth would stabilize at around 7.9 percent," said Jian Chang, China economist for Barclays in Hong Kong.

 However, government economists from top think-tanks in Beijing told Reuters this week that the new leadership of President Xi Jinping and Premier Li Keqiang will tolerate quarterly growth to slip as far as 7 percent before looking to lift the economy.